SibaIssa/Design-and-Implementation-of-a-computational-motion-planning-algorithm/README.md

 ![PCB](https://github.com/SibaIssa/Design-and-Implementation-of-a-computational-motion-planning-algorithm/blob/main/Images/circuits_PCB%20design.PNG)

 ### Manufacturing stage:
-After designing stage, we started printing the bodies, the wheels by using a 3D printer (we used Acid Polylactic with PLA as a material).
-And we were printong the circuits in parallel.
+After the designing stage, we started printing the bodies and the wheels by using a 3D printer (we used Acid Polylactic with PLA as a material).
+And we were printing the circuits in parallel.

 - circuits after manufacturing:

 ![circuits_2](https://github.com/SibaIssa/Design-and-Implementation-of-a-computational-motion-planning-algorithm/blob/main/Images/circuits_real%20life.png)